Joe Malone: Legacy

 Malone finished his career with 343 goals and 32 assists over 15 professional seasons.
 His 179 goals in the NHA were the most in the league's history.
-The 44 goals he scored in the 1917–18 season were an NHL record until Maurice Richard broke it in 1944–45, while Malone's 49 points in 1919–20 was the most until Howie Morenz had 59 in 1927–28.
-He is also the only player in NHL history to score 6 goals in a game more than once.
+The 44 goals he scored in the 1917–18 season were an NHL record until Maurice Richard broke it in 1944–45 with 50 goals, while Malone's 49 points in 1919–20 were the most until Howie Morenz had 59 in 1927–28.
+He is also the only player in NHL history to score six goals in a game more than once.

-He was elected to the Hockey Hall of Fame in 1950, and is also a member of Canada's Sports Hall of Fame.
+He was elected to the Hockey Hall of Fame in 1950 and is also a member of Canada's Sports Hall of Fame, inducted in 1975.
 In 1998, he was ranked number 39 on The Hockey News list of the 100 Greatest Hockey Players.
 The list was announced 74 years after his last game and 91 years after his professional debut, making him the earliest player on the list.

-He was a second cousin of Sarsfield and Foster Malone, who played briefly in the NHA.
-His nephew, Cliff Malone, briefly played in the NHL, as well.

-Malone died of a heart attack on May 15, 1969, in Montreal, Quebec.

 A statue by artist Frédéric Laforge of Malone with a bulldog, entitled Hommage à Joe Malone, was inaugurated on June 10, 2021, and is located at Place Jean-Béliveau at the ExpoCité in Quebec City.
-The statue pays homage to Malone's nickname, "Phantom Joe."
+The statue pays homage to Malone's nickname, "Phantom Joe", being constructed with discs that are spaced apart, giving the illusion of a phantom.